tigard-tools/xiaomao/README.md

 In the past I've used:
 * teensy - this is expensive overkill and requires a bit of additional software
-* arduino pro mini - cheap, but requires uart programming
+* arduino pro mini - cheap, but requires uart programming and only 1 uart is difficult for implant testing
 * arduino pro micro - more expensive, usb mini, and not 1.8v sensitive unless it's a 3.3v 8mhz version

 Xiao is small, cheap, 1.8v sensitive, usb-c, and easily supported in arduino (and circuitpython).
 There are also other devices with the same footprint.